Predictive Communications for Low-Altitude Networks: Conclusion

 \section{Conclusion}

-This paper pioneered a predictive communication paradigm for low-altitude networks, proposing a novel layered framework that translates hierarchical predictive information into robust strategies for routing, coordination, and policy design.
-To spur further innovation, several key future research directions were also identified to support and promote the continued development of this predictive framework.
+This paper proposes a predictive communication framework for low-altitude networks, which leverages hierarchical predictive information to derive robust strategies for routing, coordination, and policy design.
+To spur further innovation, we outline several key future research directions that will support and promote the continued development of this framework.